The rank of Mazur's Eisenstein ideal: Main result

 We now explain how to deduce the results stated in the introduction from this main theorem.
 For $n=1$ in the theorem, we let $\rho_n=\rho_1$ and observe that $e \ge2 $ if and only if $t_2 >0$ if and only if $\dia{M}_D^{2}=M \cup M$ vanishes in $H^2(\End(\F_p(1) \oplus \F_p))$.
 This is equivalent to $b \cup c=0$ and to $a \cup c=0$ (see Remark \ref{rem:<M>^2 and cups}).
 This proves Theorem \ref{thm:cup products and rank 1}.
 Corollary \ref{cor:class groups and rank 1} follows from this and Proposition \ref{prop:cup gives class}.

-Finally, to prove Theorem \ref{thm:newton poly}, we note that if Merel's number is not a $p^2$-th power, then Theorem \ref{thm:cup merel equiv} implies that $b \cup c$ is nonzero in $H^2(\zp{2})$, which implies that $M \cup M$ is nonzero in $H^2(\End(\zp{2}(1) \oplus \zp{2}))$.
+Finally, to prove Theorem \ref{thm:newton poly}, we note that if Merel's number is not a $p^2$-th power, then Theorem \ref{thm:cup merel equiv} implies that $b \cup c$ is non-zero in $H^2(\zp{2})$, which implies that $M \cup M$ is non-zero in $H^2(\End(\zp{2}(1) \oplus \zp{2}))$.
 By the main theorem, this implies that $t_2\le 1$, which implies Theorem \ref{thm:newton poly} by standard properties of Newton polygons.